 Skip to main content

-Today, launching a Strategy Vault on Orderly requires manual coordination across multiple teams — contract deployment, multi-sig proposals, database configuration, and custodial setup.
-The process takes 2–5 business days and involves 5+ people across 29 manual steps.
+Previously, launching a Strategy Vault required manual coordination across multiple teams — contract deployment, multi-sig proposals, database configuration, and custodial setup.
+That process took 2–5 business days and involved 5+ people across 29 manual steps.
 Permissionless Vault removes all of that.
-Any EOA wallet can deploy a fully functional Strategy Vault in a single transaction.
-Backend automation handles the rest — from cross-chain registration to account provisioning.
-Time to live: under 30 minutes, zero manual intervention.

 Disclaimer: A permissionlessly created vault is deployed and operated by its creator, not by Orderly.
 Orderly does not vet, operate, or backstop these vaults.
 Users should assess the vault’s strategy, track record, and risk profile before depositing.